TristanCantatGaudin/rainbowprint/README.md

 	import rainbowprint
 	rainbowprint.functions.rainbowprint('some string')

 and crashes with the error message *AttributeError: module 'rainbowprint' has no attribute 'functions'*.
 We can add `from .functions import *` to the `__init__.py` file so that importing the package imports the `functions` module too.
-At also allows `from rainbowprint import functions` to work, because the module now exists in the namespace of the package.
+It also allows `from rainbowprint import functions` to work, because the module now exists in the namespace of the package.

 ## Necessary file: pyproject.toml